canorve/CluSex/README.rst

 In order to solve these problems, CluSex runs Sextractor with two different configuration parameters: the first run detects large bright
 saturated galaxies  and the second run detects small dim galaxies.

+Clusex adds all the objects detected in the first Sextractor run.
+Next, it adds the objects of the second Sextractor run if they meet the following condition: For every object, their center must not be inside the ellipse of the objects of the first run.

 The combination of the two catalogs gives a better representation of all objects of the image.
 It also estimates the size of saturated stars in the image.